SteveLIN0101/Math_Notes_SteveLIN0101/微观宏观/Macroeconomics 1.md

 - Who is mostly affected and how larger would be the welfare gains of eliminating business cycles?
 - What is the role of policies?
 - Central question - are business cycles efficient?
 	- **RBC theory**: Business Cycle is natural implication of dynamic economies with shocks to technology - all markets clear.
-Therefore, the business cycles are efficients.
+Therefore, the business cycles are efficient.
+		- Still have difficulties in explaining co-movements of some major aggregate variable
 	- **Alternative view**: emphasize the role of nominal rigidities (sticky price or sticky wages) in propagating technology shocks to the whole economy- not all markets clear.
+	- **New Approach**: formulating policy relevant models based on dynamic general equilibrium and nominal rigidities
 - Both RBC model and New Keynesian theories downploy role of financial markets in business cycles.
+- Third view, **credit channel**: imperfections in lending market critical to economics fluctuations.